g6123/node-smtpd-lite/README.md

 This class inherits [stream.Transform](https://nodejs.org/api/stream.html#stream_class_stream_transform).
 You can use all methods and events from stream.Transform such as `parser.pipe()`, `parser.end()`, `parser.on('error', function(error) { ... })`, etc.

 #### Event: 'parseStart'
-Emitted when the first line to be parsed has been received.
+Emitted when the first line to be parsed is received.

 #### Event: 'parseEnd'
 - [Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) mail

-`mail` argument is an object with following data :
+`mail` argument is an object with following properties :
 ```js
 {
   id: String,